 You are not limited to one record.
 By using the “Action” boxes on the left, you can select up to 200 records at one time to edit (picture below).
 Then double-click in the field to bring up the edit window.
 In the picture below, I have chosen to update the four selected records with a rating of cold.
 Save and you are done.
 This is much quicker than editing each record individually!

 Use mass edit list views if you need to make the same change to many records.
 For instance, say you want to start using the “Rating” field on the lead page and want to start all of your leads out as “Cold”.
-You could create a lead list view with the criteria of “Rating = “ leaving the value field blank.
+You could create a lead list view with the criteria of “Rating = “ leaving the value text field blank.
 Then you can mass update 200 leads at a time and they will fall out of the list when you refresh.

 If you are using Record Types on your objects, or if you want to edit tasks in a list view, then you need to specify the record type in the list view criteria (or use “Task = True”) in an activity list view.
 Salesforce only allows Salesforce list views for a single record or activity type.